experiandataquality/aperture-data-studio-sdk/ExampleSteps/README.md

     ![copy jar](readme-images/copy-jar.png)

-4. Once the `jar` is moved into the Data Studio addons folder, the _example steps_ will be listed in the left-hand side pane:
+4. Once the `jar` is moved into the Data Studio0 addons folder, the _example steps_ will be listed in the left-hand side pane:

     ![Workflow Steps](readme-images/workflow-steps-pane.png)